CBD for hot flashes

 -

-A disturbed balance of endogenous cannabinoids in the hypothalamus can lead to hypersensitivity of the thermoregulation system – which is discussed as a possible contributing cause of hot flashes.
+A disturbed balance of endogenous cannabinoids in the hypothalamus can lead to hypersensitivity of the temperature regulation system – which is discussed as a possible contributing cause of hot flashes.

 Connection with hormonal fluctuations

-- Estrogens influence the activity of the ECS: For example, they increase the synthesis of anandamide and the expression of CB1 receptors.
+- Estrogens influence ECS activity: for example, they increase the synthesis of anandamide and the expression of CB1 receptors.

 -

-In menopause, the decline of estradiol leads to a reduction of endocannabinoids and CB1 expression – which can promote reduced neuronal stability and disturbed heat regulation.
+In menopause, the decline of estradiol leads to a reduction of endocannabinoids and CB1 expression – which can promote decreased neuronal stability and disturbed temperature regulation.

 - In animal models, it has been shown that CBD and anandamide can exert estrogen-like effects on vasomotor function.